|Trail Location:||St. Mary Falls Trailhead|

 Virginia Falls is another multi-tiered waterfall, with the main fall dropping roughly 50 feet, another secondary chute, and then a short cascade section at the bottom.
 Stepping up to the base of the main falls and feeling the spray and the blast of cool air is like instant air conditioning, even on a hot August day.
 You may want to note that the rocks around the falls are quite slick.

-I would have to rate Virginia Falls as probably the most impressive waterfall in Glacier National Park.
+I would probably have to rate Virginia Falls as the most impressive waterfall in Glacier National Park.
 That's just my humble opinion, though.